China counts 170 virus deaths, new countries find infections

 Overnight, stocks lost momentum on Wall Street as investors tuned in to a news conference by Federal Reserve Chairman Jerome Powell.

-The death toll from the virus rose to 170 as foreign evacuees from the worst-hit region in central China begin returning home under close observation.
+Foreign evacuees from the worst-hit region in central China begin returning home under close observation.

 President Donald Trump has been conspicuously quiet about the spread of the new type of coronavirus.